Can we use heavy nuclei to detect relic neutrinos?: Experimental determination of the neutrino capture rate from the end of the decay spectrum

 Now we are in position to discuss the experimental procedure.
 We assume a finite energy resolution $\Delta E $ of the experiment (say, $\unit[1]{keV}$).
 We propose a way to deduce the neutrino capture rate of the $\Tm$ and $\Sm$ from the end of their experimentally measured $\beta$ spectra: \begin{enumerate} \item Define some experimentally accessible energy resolution $\Delta E \ll Q$ and measure the number of $\beta$ decay events $N$ in several energy bins\footnote{We note that the spectrum itself behaves as $d\Gamma/dE_e \sim p^2_\nu$ and, therefore, events within a single bin are not uniformly distributed.
 Most of the events occur near the left side of a bin, which may introduce an additional systematic uncertainty.
 A possible way to avoid this problem and is to measure the integral number of events $N(p_\nu) = \int^{Q}_{Q-p_\nu} \frac{dN}{dT_e} dT_e$ and consider the function $N(p_\nu) \cdot p_\nu^{-3}$.
 This can be also fitted by a linear function and therefore used to extract $(\sigma v)_\nu$.
 In addition, this method allows to collect more statistics compared to the one with bins for sufficiently large $p_\nu$. } $T_e \in [Q-(n+1)\Delta E, Q-n\Delta E]$ as a function of the electron energy residue $\varepsilon_n = \Delta E(n+1/2)$ \item We assume that all the decay events are detected.
 In this case, one can check whether the experimental points $N(\varepsilon_n)\times (\unit[\varepsilon_n]{ in\,\, keV})^{-2}$ fit the linear curve.
 If so, continue the obtained fit up till the value $\varepsilon_n = 0$. \item Assuming that the time of the measurement is $T_{\text{m}}\ll \tau$ and there are $N_{\text{at}}$ decaying atoms, the neutrino capture rate can be estimated as

 \end{enumerate}

 A remark should be made concerning the generality of~\eqref{eq:final_estimate}.
 Until now we neglected possible contributions to the electron spectrum due to $\beta$-decay into excited states of daughter nuclear or/and electronic shell of the atom.
 Let us comment on these contributions: \begin{enumerate} \item Excited nuclear states have typical energies $E_{\text{ex}} \sim \unit[10]{keV}$, for instance, $\unit[66.7]{keV}$ for $\isotope[171]{Yb}$~\cite{Baglin:2018vrm} (daughter isotope for $\isotope[171]{Tm}$) and $\unit[21.5]{keV}$ of $\isotope[151]{Eu}$~\cite{Singh:2009ecb} (daughter isotope of $\isotope[151]{Sm}$).
 They do not contribute to the spectrum near the endpoint for $T_e >Q-E_\text{ex}$.
-Therefore, they are not relevant for the energy resolution of order 1 keV. \item Atomic excitations are of order 1 eV.
-If the energy resolution is much above this scale, Eq.~\eqref{eq:final_estimate} overestimates the value of cross-section.
-For $Z\sim 60$, the probability to excite the electronic configuration is expected to be less than $30\%$~\cite{Carlson:1968zz}, which translates into the same possible error in the value of the cross-section. \end{enumerate} The corrections discussed above may only introduce a difference by a prefactor of order one are therefore are beyond our considerations.
+Therefore, they are not relevant for the measurement of the spectrum high-energy tail with resolution of order 1 keV. \item Atomic excitations start to contribute to the spectrum from $\sim \unit[1]{eV}$ and are expected to be too small to be resolved with a typical energy resolution of an experiment.
+If this is the case, Eq.~\eqref{eq:final_estimate} includes all these transitions and overestimates the actual cross-section.
+For $Z\sim 60$, the probability to excite the electronic configuration is expected to be less than $30\%$~\cite{Carlson:1968zz, Hayen:2017pwg}, which translates into the same possible error in the value of the cross-section.
+The account for this effect may be done with the use of the atomic mismatch correction~\cite{Carlson:1970uip, Desclaux:1973qgc}. \end{enumerate} The corrections discussed above may only introduce a difference by a prefactor of order one and therefore are beyond our considerations.